chef/chef-web-docs/content/resources/windows_task/_index.md

   ruby_type: true, false
   required: false
   default_value: 'false'
-  new_in: null
+  new_in:
   description_list:
-  - markdown: 'Allow task to run interactively or non-interactively.
-Requires user

-      and password to also be set.'
+  - markdown: Allow task to run interactively or non-interactively.
+Requires user and password to also be set.
 - property: minutes_duration
   ruby_type: String, Integer
   required: false